 What kind of accommodation did you have and how much was the monthly cost?

 For the sake of simplicity and convenience, I chose a single room on-campus accommodation provided by the university and Asia Exchange.
-The monthly cost was intended to be a good 400 euros (about the same I have to pay at my home country for a single room), but due to a construction work, after my semester ended, the fee was lowered to about the half of the original cost, which was quite nice.
+The monthly cost was intended to be a good 400 euros (about the same I have to pay in my home country for a single room), but due to construction work, after my semester ended, the fee was lowered to about half of the original cost, which was quite nice.

 What were your normal days like while living in Asia?